Editorial Policies

 The Editors-in-Chief will perform an initial appraisal of each submitted manuscript based on its fit with the focus and scope of the Journal of Industrial Engineering and Management.
 If the submitted manuscript complies with these criteria, the Editors-in-Chief perform a second appraisal of the manuscript based on the scientific merit and validity of the article and its methodology, the relevance of the article, the interest of the topic to the reader, and the presentation and understandability of the article itself.

-The Editors-in-Chief will communicate the overall result of the evaluation (rejected, accepted or accepted with modifications), including the reviewer's comments.
+The Editors-in-Chief will communicate the overall result of the evaluation (rejected, accepted, or accepted with modifications), including the reviewer's comments.
 Revised manuscripts may be subject to further peer review if appropriate.

 Open Access Policy